berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 3. RBAC roles for the cloud controller manager
 4. a cloud controller manager

-### Authentication and network details
+### Configure authentication and network details

-The following template contains the cloud details (points 1 and 2):
+The following template contains the cloud details (points 1 and 2).
+They tell the Cinder CSI plugin how to access the cloud.

 	[Global]
 	region=RegionOne